Community Development Phnom Penh

 Accommodation & Meals

-Volunteers on this program are accommodated in a large, comfortable and well-equipped Volunteer House in central Phnom Penh.
+Volunteers on this program are accommodated in a friendly and comfortable Guesthouse in central Phnom Penh.
 A great way to connect with other volunteers in a safe and social environment!

-The ground floor of the house has been set up as a spacious communal area volunteers can utilize to relax and socialize.
-WiFi is available free of charge in all areas of the house and laundry services are available for a small charge.
-Easy!
+The second floor rooftop has been set up as a spacious communal area volunteers can utilize to relax and socialize with dining tables, sofas, hammocks, TV and DVD facilities.
+Wifi is available free of charge and affordable laundry services are available nearby.
+Everything you need in a home away from home!

 Volunteers can also request to stay with a local host family who have been carefully selected and are experienced in caring for international volunteers.
 Host family members will speak some English and provide comfortable, private rooms.
 Lockable storage will be available for valuables.